How to Electronically Sign a Word Document: The Complete Guide

 Step 1: Create a signature line

-In your Word document, place your cursor where you want your signature line to be.
+In your Word document, place your cursor where you want your signature field to be.
 If your document has multiple signatories, you will need to repeat the following process for each one.

 Click on the Insert tab and go to Signature Line on the right.
 From there, you can either add a Microsoft Office signature line or add your signature service.